Khan-Ramsha/FinetuneX/README.md

 ## Architecture Details
 <img width="1030" height="550" alt="image" src="https://github.com/user-attachments/assets/d7edd961-ed4e-4943-92b2-b5360b6d7906" />

 FinetuneX implements the architecture from scratch for Qwen2 0.5B and Llama3.2 1B.
 Qwen2 Follows similar architecture as shown above for Qwen3 but dense model with different configuration parameters (24 layers wider).
 Have a look at  `finetunex/base/config.py`

-The architecture for Qwen2 incorporates several key components: Group Query Attention (GQA), Root Mean Square Normalization (You will find RMSNorm applied at: Pre-Attention Normalization and Post-Attention Normalization), Rotary Positional Encodings for encoding position informations, QKV bias in attention mechanism and SwiGLU activation in FeedForward Network.
+The architecture for Qwen2 incorporates several key components: Group Query Attention (GQA), Root Mean Square Normalization (You will find RMSNorm applied at: Pre-Attention Normalization and Post-Attention Normalization), Rotary Positional Encodings for encoding position information, QKV bias in attention mechanism and SwiGLU activation in FeedForward Network.

 ### Unified Architecture Design
 Both Qwen2 and LLaMA3 models share the same core transformer architecture (with slight difference in Attention Layer: for Llama no QKV bias) allows to: